mirucon/coldbox/readme.md

 1.6.0

 * Added: Webpack modules
-* Added: New customizer option enforce not to load jQuery
 * Added: New customizer option to only hide the site title/description
 * Improved: Replaced all jQuery codes with native JavaScript
 * Improved: Accessibility items